-Representatives will serve for three years with a renewal option at the end of their term with the exception of the student member, who will serve for one year.
-Terms correspond to the calendar year except for faculty and student terms, which correspond to the academic year with optional participation from May to August.
-The committee will meet twice per semester with additional meetings scheduled as needed throughout the year.
+Representatives will serve renewable two-year terms, with the exception of the student member, who will serve for one year.
+The Executive Vice President will appoint members to the committee.
+The committee will meet once per semester, with additional meetings scheduled as needed.